-The Accounting emphasis in the Master of Business Administration requires prerequisites in undergraduate accounting.
-Effective with all students beginning the Master of Business Administration program in the summer term 2013 (May 2013), FHU will consider those students who completed their undergraduate degree in a field typically recognized as business as having satisfied all Common Professional Component (CPC) areas.
+For the Master of Business Administration program, FHU will consider those students who completed their undergraduate degree in a field typically recognized as business as having satisfied all Common Professional Component (CPC) areas.
 The Director of Graduate Studies in Business (Director) will make this determination.
 The Director will further evaluate transcripts of students whose undergraduate degree is not in business to identify all completed courses that satisfy CPC requirements.
 Students with any unsatisfied CPC areas will, with completion of other requirements for Conditional Admission, be admitted in the status of Conditionally Admitted - CPC Deficiency.